 1. Have a 24/7 emergency plumber’s number on speed dial.

 When a tenant calls in the middle of the night with a leaking toilet or a burst pipe, then you need to be able to quickly respond to their concerns.
 Water leaks can lead to even more damage, including structural issues or drywall problems.
 It can also damage your tenant’s possessions if the water damage isn’t addressed in a speedy manner.
-Our company, True Plumbers, offers emergency 24/7 plumbing services as well as other plumbing issues that may not be an urgent situation.
+Our company, True Plumbers & AC, offers emergency 24/7 plumbing services as well as other plumbing issues that may not be an urgent situation.
 Other plumbing issues we can address include:

 - Clogged drains